christiandaley/SumSharp/README.md

 - Unlimited number of cases
 - Support for class, struct, record, and record struct union types
 - Support for generic type cases
-- Expressive `match` syntax with exhaustiveness checking
+- Expressive match syntax with exhaustiveness checking
+- Implicit conversions from types with a single case
 - **Highly configurable memory layout**, allowing developers to optimize for their app's memory/perfomance requirements
 - Built in JSON serialization with both `System.Text.Json` and `Newtonsoft.Json`.
 Compatible with `System.Text.Json` source generation and AOT compilation
 - Implicit conversions to/from `OneOf` types